vjvardhan/finzly-api-developerportal/developer-portal/user-api.md

 **JSON Response**

-**A successful PUT request to this endpoint returns the following data -**
+**A successful PUT request to this endpoint returns the following data**

 ```yaml Before
 {